 Sadly, this is a common experience.
-With autoimmune disease, it takes an average of four years and five doctors to get an accurate diagnosis.
+With autoimmune disease, it takes an average of four years and four different doctors to get an accurate diagnosis.
 Autoimmunity exists on a spectrum from mild to severe, and sometimes symptoms arise before damage is done.
 If it’s caught then, it’s much easier to treat.
 Unfortunately, it’s also much harder to identify.
 Lab tests often come back as “normal” and many doctors feel their hands are tied.
 They cannot offer anything until a diagnosis is certain.
 When you come home with no diagnosis, family and friends may disbelieve you, too.
 And if you get a diagnosis but it’s not curable, that’s hard for people to understand as well.

 It’s incredibly disheartening and disillusioning to be in pain with no answers.
 It’s even worse when you’re faced with disbelief and judgment on top of everything else.
 If this has happened to you, let me reassure you: It’s not all in your head.
-The mind-body connection is real, but that’s not how it works.

 Myth #2: It Doesn’t Exist